BAEKJungHo/BAEKJungHo.github.io/_wiki/test/test-testdoubles.md

 ---
 layout  : wiki
 title   : TestDoubles
-summary : Dummy, Fake, Spy, Stub, Mock date    : 2024-07-07 10:25:32 +0900
+summary : When to fake; when to mock date    : 2024-07-07 10:25:32 +0900
 updated : 2024-07-07 10:29:24 +0900
 tag     : test